BardicDefense/purple-hack/README.md

 - **Lockpicking**: Gain +1 Dexterity.
 You have the tools and expertise to pick locks.
 Your search for traps on a lock are one difficulty level lower.
 - **Tough**: Your hit die is one die higher (i.e. a warrior will use a d10, and a mage will use a d8).

-## Choose Skills
+## Determine Starting Age & Choose Skills

+Using the [character background generator](background.md#starting-age), determine your character's starting age.
+Then, select appropriate skills.

 Skills represent specialized knowledge of or training in a particular field.
-All characters select two skills at 1st level, and another at each name level.
+All characters select one to three skills at 1st level, and another at each name level.

 It's assumed that characters possess all the skills and knowledge appropriate to their background, along with a host of everyman abilities that nearly all posses, such as climbing, hiding, or moving silently.
 Skills for adventurers' purposes are almost always specialized (like reading lips) or non-intuitive (like lockpicking), and reflect special training, deep knowledge, or intense & focused practice in that particular narrow area.
 Broad interaction (e.g. Conversation), social skills that achieve a result otherwise possible only through roleplay (e.g. Deception or Intimidation), skills that boil down a non-linear non-standard task down to a simple roll (e.g. Dungeoneering or Investigation) or skills that allow for ready identification of magical items cannot be taken. **Skills are largely meant to measure a proficiency over and above what one could reasonably be expected to have, NOT to define what is possible!**